mavratsas/Benford-Law/README.md

 **1. Step-by-Step Installation Instructions** **Windows**
 1. Download and install Python from the official website: https://www.python.org/downloads/.
 Ensure you check the option to 'Add Python to PATH' during installation.
-2. Download the application (benfords_law_app.py) from the provided GitHub link.
+2. Download the application (benfords_law_app.py) from the provided GitHub link(https://github.com/mavratsas/Benford-Law/blob/main/benfords_law_app.py).
 3. Open the Command Prompt and navigate to the folder where you saved the benfords_law_app.py file.
 You can do this by using the command 'cd' followed by the folder path.
 4. Install the required Python libraries by typing the following commands in the Command Prompt: pip install pandas matplotlib ttkthemes scipy numpy